marcanalella/Academy-Java-Microservices/README.md

 * Continuous Integration & Delivery (Jenkins) and main tool (Maven)
 * Relational Databases and noSQL (Oracle, Couchbase, Mongo)

-In this repo I have uploaded all the exercises done and explanations for each one.
+In this repo I have uploaded all the exercises done to the course

-Contributors are welcome!